 SUPER STOCK & YOUTH RULES

-(1) SAFETY CAGE: 6-point cage ALLOWED, but side bars must stop at the front side of the wheel humps/back door seam.
-Halo bar not mandatory BUT IS STRONGLY RECOMMENDED, can only be mounted to cage and cannot be bolted or welded to roof.
-Halo must be vertical and cannot be used for anything but roof support and cannot be bolted or welded to roof.
-You are allowed 6 down tubes to the frame 3"x3" max: Front two must be even with or behind front inner door seem.
+(1) SAFETY CAGE: 6-point cage ALLOWED, but side bars must start at the firewall and end at the front side of the inside wheel humps/back door seam.
+Halo bar not mandatory BUT IS STRONGLY RECOMMENDED.
+Can only be mounted to cage and can be bolted, not welded, to roof.
+Halo must be vertical and cannot be used for anything but roof support with two (2) 1/2″ bolts on sheet metal only.
+You are allowed 6 down tubes, to the side rails of the frame only; 3″x3″ max: Front two must be even with or behind front inner door seam.
 Rear two must be in front of rear body mounts in back seat on flat part of frame.
-Gas tank protector allowed, but no wider than 24" and may be touching sheet metal.
+Gas tank protector allowed, but no wider than 24″ W x 24” H, and may be touching sheet metal.
 No pushing back or bending cutting out sheet metal.
-Front cage bar must be 6" above transmission tunnel and 6" away from center of dash.
-Side rails no wider than 12" and must be 6" minimum above floor.
+Front cage bar must be 6″ above transmission tunnel and 6″ away from center of dash.
+Side rails no wider than 12″ and must be 6″ minimum above floor.
 Cage can be bolted welded or chained in, BUT MUST BE SAFE!
 NO KICKERS ANYWHERE!

-(2) DRIVE TRAIN: Any motor and transmission may be used, BUT MUST use stock motor mounts.
-NO AFTERMARKET!
+(2) DRIVE TRAIN: Any motor and transmission may be used.
 You may run any rear end with bracing.
+No excess bracing is allowed to help the frame.
 Can have loaded control arms but must have pivot or working shackles.
 Slider drive shafts are allowed.

 (4) REAR SUSPENSION: You may use watts conversion brackets but must be 2 piece brackets, no 1 piece brackets.
 On leaf spring cars you may have 2 leaf spring clamps per side of car.
 Two on drivers side and two on passenger side with 2 inch x ¼ inch x 4 ½ inch long straps with 3/8 bolts.You are allowed two (2) chains; one per side around the frame and around the rear end to set your height.
 Other than that, EVERYTHING must be stock for the make and model of car.
-The rear end can be no lower than 16".
+The rear end can be no lower than 16″.
+You may use two (2) pieces of 1” all-thread, instead of rear shocks, but must be vertical to Package Trey; nothing angled or attached to the frame.

-(5) FRONT SUSPENSION: You are allowed (2) 2"x 6"x 1/8" straps per side of car (2 on drivers side and 2 on passenger side) to hold your suspension where you want it; 3" on the side of the frame & 3" on the A-arm.
+(5) FRONT SUSPENSION: You are allowed (2) 2″x 6″x 1/8″ straps per side of car (2 on drivers side and 2 on passenger side) to hold your suspension where you want it; 3″ on the side of the frame & 3″ on the A-arm.
 DO NOT GET CREATIVE.
 You can run after market tie rods, must have stock size ends.
 You can switch a-arms and spindles if it is a direct bolt on with no modifications at all, or you will not run.
+No all-thread allowed for front shocks.
+No oversized coil springs, lift or homemade spindles allowed.
+All steering and suspension stock, other than stated.

 (11) BODY: NO SEDAGONS/NO FRAME SHAPING

-- HOOD: You may have 2 piece ¾ all thread up front through core support and frame core support spacers must stop on bottom side of core support.
+- HOOD: You may have 2 piece 1” all-thread up front through core support and frame core support spacers must stop on bottom side of core support.
 You can have 4 ½ bolts or 4 sections of angle iron to hold your hood down “3” long on angle iron.
 Must be sheet metal to sheet metal.
 Can have 10 3/8 bolts around header cutout.

 - CORE SUPPORT: MUST REMAIN STOCK!
-You are allowed (2) 3/4" all thread through factory core support mounts.
+You are allowed (2) 1″ all-thread through factory core support mounts.
 DO NOT ADD ANYTHING ELSE!
 Spacers and or support stop bottom side of core support.
+Spacers cannot exceed 7”x2”x2”.

 (12) WHEEL/TIRES: NO SPLIT RIMS, NO PADDLE TIRES (this means tires with cups).
 Full weld in centers are allowed.

 (13) RADIATOR: Must remain in stock location.
 ONLY thing allowed in front of the radiator is the a/c condenser.
-You can use (4) 3/8" bolts with washer, NO bigger than 2", to fasten condenser.
+You can use (4) 3/8″ bolts with washer, NO bigger than 2″, to fasten condenser, or use no bigger than 1/8” expanded metal, same mounting.

 (14) WINDOW BARS: You must have a minimum of one spot of No. 9 wire on each side from cowl to roof.
-You are allowed up to 2"x 2"x 1/4" square round tubing or flat strap, 6" on the cowl, 6" on the roof.
-Back bar has to be mounted on speaker deck not on trunk lid and 6 inches on roof bolted or welded.
+You are allowed up to 2″x 2″x 1/4″ square round tubing or flat strap, 6″ on the cowl, 6″ on the roof.
+One (1) rear bar has to be mounted on speaker deck not on trunk lid and 6 inches on roof bolted or welded.
 THESE ARE FOR SAFETY ONLY!
 DO NOT TRY AND REINFORCE ANYTHING WITH THEM!
+They cannot come in contact with halo, or any other part of cage.

 (15) NO. 9 WIRE: Nothing in front of the radiator.
-Four (4) strands up front of core support to bumper.
-Four (4) spots in back & must be sheet metal to sheet metal or sheet metal to bumper.
-You can weld a 3/4" washer on sheet metal to run your No. 9 through.
+Four (4) strands in four (4) spots up front of core support to bumper.
+Four (4) spots in four (4) strands in back & must be sheet metal to sheet metal or sheet metal to bumper.
+You can weld a 3/4″ washer on sheet metal to run your No. 9 through.

 REMINDER: NO GRAY AREAS!